Generic Name: ziprasidone (zi-PRAS-i-done)

 Use Geodon as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Geodon is usually given as an injection at your doctor's office, hospital, or clinic.
-If you will be using Geodon at home, a health care provider will teach you how to use it.
-Be sure you understand how to use Geodon.
-Follow the procedures you are taught when you use a dose.
+- Geodon will be given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 Ask your health care provider any questions you may have about how to use Geodon.